Joash Gesse

-Joash Gesse (born September 4, 1986, in Montreal, Quebec) is a retired Canadian football linebacker.
-He was drafted sixteenth overall by the BC Lions in the 2010 CFL Draft and signed a contract with the team on May 25, 2010.
+Joash Gesse (born September 4, 1986) is a Canadian former professional football linebacker who played in the Canadian Football League (CFL).
+He was selected sixteenth overall by the BC Lions in the 2010 CFL draft, and signed a contract with the team on May 25, 2010.
 After spending three seasons with the Lions, he signed with the Edmonton Eskimos with whom he played with for two years.
 He played college football for the Montreal Carabins.
-He is currently working as a high school teacher in Laval, Quebec, and has a girlfriend.
+He is currently working as a high school teacher in Laval, Quebec.